jgust1/needLR/README.md

 needLR is a command line tool that uses Jasmine merging to compare a query structural variant (SV) vcf to our collection of 1000 Genomes Project (1KGP) samples sequenced by Oxford Nanopore Technologies long-read sequencing (ONT LRS).
 The output is a .txt file with detailed annotations about the genomic context, OMIM phenotype association, and ancestry-specific allele frequencies of each of the SVs in the query vcf.

-There are 3 key figures that drive this project:
+There are 3 key concepts that drive this project:
 * More than half of suspected Mendelian conditions remain molecularly unsolved after current clinical testing methods.
 * Basepair-for-basepair, there is more genetic diversity associated with structural variants (SVs) than SNVs and indels combined.
 * Traditional short read sequencing technologies are underpowered to resolve up to half of the SVs per genome.

 Thus, we need a comprehensive catalog of long-read sequencing (LRS)-based SV calls from healthy individuals in order to filter for rare potentially disease-causing SVs in clinical cases.

 The Miller Lab is actively using Oxford Nanopore Technologies (ONT) LRS to sequence samples from the 1000 Genomes Project (1KGP).
 Our recent [preprint](https://pubmed.ncbi.nlm.nih.gov/38496498/) describes the first 100 samples in the cohort.
 This version of needLR incorporates SV calls made by Sniffles2 v2.2 for 150 1KGP samples.

-Please cite our 2024 preprint:
+#### Please cite our 2024 preprint:

-*Gustafson JA, Gibson SB, Damaraju N, et al. Nanopore sequencing of 1000 Genomes Project samples to build a comprehensive catalog of human genetic variation.
+<sup>*Gustafson JA, Gibson SB, Damaraju N, et al. Nanopore sequencing of 1000 Genomes Project samples to build a comprehensive catalog of human genetic variation.
 Preprint. medRxiv.
 2024;2024.03.05.24303792.
-Published 2024 Mar 7. doi:10.1101/2024.03.05.24303792*
+Published 2024 Mar 7. doi:10.1101/2024.03.05.24303792*</sup>

 ## WORKFLOW

-needLR performs the following steps on an input query vcf:
+#### needLR performs the following steps on an input query vcf:

 1. Preprocess query sample vcf to match 1KGP vcf format (SVs >=50bp, FILTER=PASS, full chromosomes)
 2. Run Jasmine merge on 150 1KGP samples and 1 query sample